ecadlabs/taquito/docs/quick_start.md

 ### Interact with a smart contract

 Calling smart contract operations requires a configured signer.
-The Ligo source code for the smart contract [KT1BJadpDyLCACMH7Tt9xtpx4dQZVKw9cDF7][smart_contract_on_better_call_dev] used in this example can be found in a [Ligo Web IDE][smart_contract_source].
+The Ligo source code for the smart contract [contractAddresses.IncrementContract][smart_contract_on_better_call_dev] used in this example can be found in a [Ligo Web IDE][smart_contract_source].

 <Tabs
 defaultValue="contractAPI"